-Please note only serialized products (products labeled with a distinct serial number) and accessories are eligible for a partial refund and/or credit.
-Non-serialized parts and accessory items (cables, carrying cases, auxiliary modules, etc.) do not qualify for return or refund.
-To receive a partial refund/credit, the product must not have been damaged.
+Please note only serialized products (products labelled with a distinct serial number) and accessories are eligible for a partial refund and/or credit.
+Non-serialized parts and accessory items (cables, carrying cases, auxiliary modules, etc.) are not eligible for return or refund.
+In order to receive a partial refund/credit, the product must not have been damaged.
 It must be returned complete (meaning all manuals, cables, accessories, etc.) within 30 days of original purchase, in "as new" and resalable condition.
 The Return Procedure must be followed.